 This is the size chart I used to design the pajama pants based on samples from a variety of big box stores.
 Yes, I actually went to a bunch of stores to get measurements.
 Many sales ladies looked at me funny because they couldn’ figure out what the heck I was doing with all those pants.

 Double-check the size chart against your measurements.
 Rule of thumb – if you’re used to buying a certain size at a big box store, our corresponding size should be very close.

 My pattern maker is one smart lady – she designed the pdf to work for both letter and A4 printing.
 The PDF pattern only takes 22 pages to print.

 Fit and comfort go hand in hand with these pajama pants.
 The elastic waistband provides ultimate comfort for a lazy weekend at home binge-watching Netflix.
 There are no drawstrings to get in your way.

 Fun with fabrics

-After sewing a million samples in different fabrics, I found that lightweight woven fabrics work best.
-The slinkier the fabric, the closer it fits your body.
-Avoid thick, stiff or heavy fabrics because they don’t drape well and bulk up at the waist.
+After sewing a million samples in different fabrics, I found that light to medium weight woven fabrics work best.
+Quilting and novelty fabrics are good examples of lightweight fabric.
+This pattern also sews up beautifully in flannel.
+I would avoid fabrics thicker than flannel because they don’t drape well and bulk up at the waist.